openflighthpc/flight-control/README.md

 - Resource group name(s), if the project is set at resource group level

 The first three can be obtained via the app you created in Azure Active Directory.
 The subscription ID is located in the overview for the subscription containing the project, as is the resource group name in the overview for the resource group.
 A project may have more than one resource group, but these must be part of the same subscription.

+##### Type and compute group tags

+Compute nodes and their disks must be given the `"type" => "compute"` tags and `"compute_group" => "groupname"` on the Azure platform.
+Core infrastructure (including disks) must be given the `"type" => "core"` tag.

+Tags are available in the Azure instances API after a few minutes, but will only be reflected in costs for dates/times after the tags have been added.

 ### Adding and updating projects